REL: Religion Courses

 3 sh (may not be repeated for credit)

-Broad understanding of the major religious traditions.
+Broad understanding of the major religious traditions, including elements of the Western canon.
 May include Judaism, Christianity, Hinduism, Buddhism, Islam and others.
 Comparative study of similarities and differences among these traditions.
 Meets General Education requirement in Humanities.
-Meets Gordon Rule Writing Requirement.
+Meets College-Level Communication Skills Requirement.

 REL 2905 Directed Study